What to Eat for Running: Tips from a Dietitian

 You want to try to build up your pre-run fuel while increasing the length of your long runs so that come race day (if you are training for one) you’ll know exactly what you can tolerate.

-Ideally, you want to work up to 1 gram of carbohydrate per 2.2 pounds (or 1 kg) of body weight per hour from when you wake up, to start your run/race. *Reminder that 1 kg =2.2 lbs.
+Ideally, you want to work up to 1 gram of carbohydrate per 2.2 pounds (or 1 kg) of body weight per hour from when you wake up, to start your run/race. *Reminder that 1 kilogram of body weight =2.2 lbs.

-So, if you are 132 lbs or 60 kg, you’ll want to train your gut to take in 60 grams of carbs if you are awake for an hour before your long or intense runs.
+So, if you are 132 lbs or 60 kg, you’ll want to train your stomach and digestion to take in 60 grams of carbohydrates for snacks or a meal if you are awake for an hour before your long or intense runs.
 An example of that looks like 1 banana + 1 slice of toast, with jam or cereal with your milk of choice.
 Once this is going well, you can experiment by adding in a bit of protein to the pre-run fuel such as an egg, yogurt, or peanut butter.

 What to Eat After Running